-The programs offered on healthy relationships are aimed at raising awareness among students of the warning signs of physical, verbal and emotional relationship abuse, educate students about maintaining healthy relationships and generate awareness of campus and community resources for students experiencing relationship abuse.
+The Wellness Center at Whisler Hall offers programs on healthy relationships are aimed at raising awareness of the warning signs of physical, verbal and emotional relationship abuse.
+We want to generate awareness of campus and community resources for students experiencing relationship abuse.

 Please call 740-587-6200 and press #1 to schedule an appointment with a member of our medical or behavioral staff

 *Given demand for student appointments, we ask that you cancel any appointment you are unable to attend.